Elstree Studios (Shenley Road): EMI and others

 In 1969, Electric and Musical Industries (EMI) finally gained control of ABPC and the studios were renamed EMI-Elstree Studios.

 In 1969, Bryan Forbes was appointed head of production of the film studio (see EMI Films).
 Dennis Barker, in his obituary of Forbes for The Guardian, states that "This amounted virtually to an attempt to revive the ailing British film industry by instituting a traditional studio system with a whole slate of films in play."
 Under Forbes's leadership, the studio produced The Railway Children (1970), The Tales of Beatrix Potter (1971) and The Go-Between (1971), all successful films.
 His tenure though, was short-lived and marked by financial problems, brought about by deliberately withheld funding and failed projects.
 Forbes resigned in 1971.
 In his autobiography A Divided Life he states that "They were years of high hopes, of excitement, often of fulfilment and contrary to what various pundits said after the event, the programme proved a commercial success, returning according to the latest [1992] figures a profit in excess of £16,000,000 on a capital outlay of £4,000,000."
-During the period 1970–73, EMI had a short-lived production and distribution deal with the American MGM film company, after the closure of their MGM-British Studios in Elstree.
+During the period 1970–73, EMI had a short-lived production and distribution deal with the American Metro-Goldwyn-Mayer studio, after the closure of their MGM-British Studios in Elstree.
 During this period the facilities were known as the EMI-MGM Elstree Studios.